 Computer Support Group

 This group maintains a local area network of desktop computers, workstations, servers and printers.
-The network backbone supports 1000 Mbps Ethernet over fiber optic cabling, with switched 100 Mbps to individual offices.
-All computer and network equipment used at the Lab, including computers that belong to visiting researchers, is supported by in-house staff.
+The network backbone supports gigabit ethernet over fiber optic cabling and gigabit ethernet to individual offices.
+All computer and network equipment used at the Lab, including computers that belong to visiting researchers, are supported by in-house staff.
 The network and key servers are monitored 24/7 for proper operation.
 Appropriate computer and network security measures are in place to protect data integrity.

 This group consists of specialized technicians who keep tabs on every inch of wire, every elbow of plumbing and every temperature reading and field measurement.
 Operators monitor magnet performance with multiple computer systems and make adjustments as needed.
 The brains of the DC operation, the control room is where the data comes in and where many of the day-to-day operational decisions are made.
 Read more about their work in our feature story, Team Tesla.